 The Company is registered with the Office for Students.
-As part of its ongoing requirements of registration, the following disclosures are required in respect of the head provider.
+As part of its ongoing requirements of registration, the following disclosures are required in respect of the head of provider.

 The head of provider's remuneration package is based on a number of factors.
 As well as having executive responsibilities over the online partnership with an established UK University, the head of provider plays a key role in working closely with regulatory bodies and industry leaders, helping to shape the future of Higher Education in the UK and beyond for all students.
 The remuneration includes compensation typical of that for an equivalent senior role in the private sector in which Kaplan Open Learning (Essex) Limited operates.
 The wider Group operates a remuneration committee which reviews and approves compensation levels for senior members of staff, including the head of provider.
-The head of provider's remuneration package consists of a basic salary of £110k (2020: £92k), bonus of £59k (2020: £41k) and pension of £5k (2020: £5k).
+The head of provider's remuneration package consists of basic salary of £150k (2021: £110k), bonus of £100k (2021: £59k), and pension of £7.5k (2021: £5k).

-The head of provider's basic salary is 5.4 (2020: 3.9) times the mean pay of staff, where the man pay is calculated on an absolute headcount basis for the salaries paid by the Company to its staff.
-The head of provider's total remuneration is 8.3 (2020: 5.7) times the mean total remuneration of staff, where the mean total remuneration is calculated on an absolute headcount basis for the total remuneration by the Company to its staff.
+The head of provider's basic salary is 5.6 (2021: 5.4) times the mean pay of staff, where the mean pay is calculated on an absolute headcount basis for the salaries paid by the Company to its staff.
+The head of provider's total remuneration is 7.2 (2021: 8.3) times the mean total remuneration of staff, where the mean total remuneration is calculated on an absolute basis for the total remuneration by the Company to its staff.
 It is not possible for the Company to report on median pay basis by reference to full time pay as the Company does not record information at this level of detail.